fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases-old-apis.md

 #### 2. Make payment

-To make a payment using internet banking or upi, make a request to [FPDocs, create payment API](https://fintechprimitives.com/api/#post-net-banking) with the following json.
+To make a payment using internet banking or upi, make a request to [FPDocs, create payment](https://fintechprimitives.com/api/#post-net-banking) with the following json.
 Use the order id from the previous api response.

 ```json